mzamora/Sc-Enhancement/README.md

 # Sc-Enhancement

-Mónica N. Zamora Zapata, Elynn Wu, Jan Kleissl.
+Mónica Zamora Zapata, Elynn Wu, Jan Kleissl.
 “Irradiance enhancement events in the coastal Stratocumulus dissipation process” Solar World Congress.
 Santiago, 2019 (Accepted)

 ## Enhancement events
 To follow the enhancement detection and processing, take a look at `main.m`.
 While the detection and characterization of IE events is done automatically, we manually checked if a day presented a Stratocumulus to clear transition.
 That was done by looking at the GHI timeseries.
 In case of doubt, we further checked sky imagery.
 The classification is available at `CloudClasses_TL.mat`.